iptv-org/epg/README.md

 docker run -p 3000:3000 -v /path/to/channels.xml:/epg/channels.xml iptv-org/epg
 ```

-By default, the guide will be downloaded every day at 00:00 UTC and saved to the `/epg/public/guide.xml` file inside the container.
+By default, the guide will be downloaded only once and saved to the `/epg/public/guide.xml` file inside the container.

 From the outside, it will be available at this link: